 However, after analysing the new trilogy, it does seem that Boyega has some grounds for complaining.
 While it’s easy to label certain actors as attention-seeking social justice warriors, here though, Disney and the creative team for Star Wars, led by producer, Kathleen Kennedy seem to have dropped the ball.

 Finn (John Boyega)

 When Star Wars: The Force Awakens was released, the marketing and trailers did indeed push Finn to the fore.
 There were even images of Finn wielding a lightsaber.
 There was the duel between Finn and Kylo Ren, which gave fans the expectation that perhaps Finn would become a Jedi Knight.

 So we have a black character who was visibly promoted during the marketing and who we were led to believe might become a Jedi.
 Finn also has an interesting backstory, a First Order Stormtrooper who develops a conscience and defects to join the rebel alliance.
 Yet, when we get the final film in the trilogy, The Rise of Skywalker, he seems to have become a nothingness character with very little to contribute to the story.
 Somewhat one dimensional, with the sole purpose of screaming after Ray when she is in danger.

 Often, when actors jump on the social justice bandwagon, it seems to be for publicity or attention.
-In this case, Boyega might just have grounds for his accusations.
+In this case, Boyega might just have grounds for his racism accusations about Star Wars.
 It seems that Disney or Kathleen Kennedy merely used Boyega to tick a diversity box and ended up guilty of tokenism.

 Time will tell if Boyega’s career will be affected by calling out a major studio like Disney.
 In the meantime, let’s hope Disney learns its gross error and does not look to gain market share amongst minorities while paying lip service to true diversity and proper storytelling and character development.